 Here is a business bio about me:

-Simon is a fellow of the Australian Computer Society and has held board positions with the Adelaide Fringe, m.Net Corporation and the Australian Network for Art and Technology (ANAT).
-He was a founding director of the Internet Society of Australia and the founding president of the South Australian Internet Association.
-He is also graduate of the AICD Company Directors course.
+He has also held board positions with the Adelaide Fringe, m.Net Corporation and the Australian Network for Art and Technology (ANAT).
+He was a founding director of the Internet Society of Australia (ISOC-AU) and the founding president of the South Australian Internet Association.
+He received the Charles Todd Medal for contributions to Australian Telecommunications in 2014.

 On a more personal note…